Farmers Union (brand): Murray lands

 Irrigation settlements were established along the lower Murray River in the early 1900s, and a dairy industry developed.
 In 1922 the South Australian Farmers Union opened a factory in Murray Bridge.
 From 1919 to the mid-1940s the milk and cream was collected by small, fast and powerful boats; the South Australian Farmers Union operated a fleet which included the Loyalty, the Union, the Co-operation and the Progress.

 Competitors

 Its main competitor in Adelaide was AMSCOL – the Adelaide Milk Supply Co-operative Limited.
 The company was taken over by the South Australian Farmers Union and Dairy Vale in 1978.

 Ownership

 Farmers Union became part of the Adelaide Steamship Company, and was included in the public float of National Foods in 1991, which was subsequently acquired by Lion Nathan, which was subsequently acquired by Japan's Kirin in 2007.
 In November 2019 China's Mengniu Dairy purchased Lion Dairy from Kirin.

-Bega Cheese announced on the 26 November 2020 that it had agreed terms to purchase Lion Dairy & Drinks for $534 million.
+Bega Cheese announced on 26 November 2020 that it had agreed terms to purchase Lion Dairy & Drinks for $534 million.
 The sale was completed in January 2021.